Six Things You Need When Trying To Get Pregnant

 I like to start most things in my life with optimism and a plan.
 But the truth of the matter is, when it came to my journey to motherhood, I was pretty clueless.
 Realizing the gaps that my less-than-stellar high school sex-ed class left me with, I felt pretty ignorant and helpless.
 I didn’t know there were tools I could use to help me learn about the fertile window and get in tune with my body’s own rhythm.
 But knowing what I know now, I feel empowered to share what I’ve learned with other women to improve their journeys.

-About 80% of people will get pregnant in the first six months of trying, and 90% will get pregnant within the first year.
+About 75% of people will get pregnant in the first six months of trying, and 90% will get pregnant within the first year.
 This means it will likely take you a few months, and that’s normal!
-But it can be hard to get a negative pregnancy test month over month.
+But it can be hard to get a negative pregnancy test month after month.
 Setting realistic expectations and knowing that you might not get pregnant the first month you try is important.

-If you’re just starting out, here are a few things I recommend to help you get pregnant!
+So if you’re just starting out, here are a few things I recommend to help you get pregnant!

-2. Fertility friendly lube: When trying to conceive, it's important to make sure your everyday lubricant doesn't get in the way of your goal.
+When trying to conceive, it's important to make sure your everyday lubricant doesn't get in the way of your goal.
 You’ll want an FDA-cleared fertility lube like The Lube to make sure the swimmers are still winners.

 The ideal time to start a prenatal is one to three months before trying to conceive.
 If you start taking a daily prenatal vitamin before pregnancy, you can set this proverbial nutritional safety net firmly in place, thereby giving yourself and your future baby the best chance of reaping as many benefits as possible.
 Try the Prenatal Daily Packets for convenient daily use, or the Prenatal Gummies for a delicious alternative.